Fleet logo

 Uninstall script

-An uninstall script will run when an admin chooses to uninstall the software from the host on the host details page, or if an install fails for hosts running fleetd 1.33.0 or later.
-Like the install script, a default uninstall script will be pre-filled after selecting a file.
+An uninstall script will run when an admin chooses to uninstall the software from the host on the host details page, or if the post-install script (if supplied) fails.
+Like the install script, a default uninstall script will be pre-filled after selecting a file for most installer formats, other than EXE-based installers and .tar.gz archives.
 This script can be edited if the software package requires a custom uninstallation process.

 In addition to the $INSTALLER_PATH environment variable supported by install scripts, you can use $PACKAGE_ID in uninstall scripts as a placeholder for the package IDs (for .pkg files), package name (for Linux installers), product code (for MSIs), or software name (for EXE installers).
 The Fleet server will substitute $PACKAGE_ID on upload.